United States Public Health Service: Development as the Public Health Service

 The Staten Island PHS Hospital is an example of the large hospital buildings constructed by PHS in the early 20th century.
 It was built adjacent to the smaller 19th-century hospital.

 Because the Service took on broader responsibilities, in 1902 it was renamed as the Public Health and Marine Hospital Service.
 In 1912, under new authorizing legislation, it was established as the Public Health Service (PHS) to express the enlarged scope of its work.

 The 1912 PHS law expanded the agency's mission from communicable to include non-communicable diseases.
 In 1913, the former Cincinnati Marine Hospital building was reopened as a Field Investigation Station for water pollution research.
 This was the beginning of the PHS Environmental Health Divisions, a precursor to the Environmental Protection Agency.

 In 1914, the Office of Industrial Hygiene and Sanitation, the direct predecessor of the National Institute for Occupational Safety and Health, was founded at the Pittsburgh Marine Hospital.
 Both of these offices were within the Division of Scientific Research.

 The Division of Venereal Diseases was established in 1918, and the Narcotics Division in 1929 (it eventually became the National Institute of Mental Health).
+One of the Division of Venereal Diseases' first employees was Dr. Roscoe Brown, an African American dentist and health activist.
+In 1932 after years of persistence from the African American community, Dr. Brown became the first chairman of the Office of Negro Health Work.
 In 1930, the Hygienic Laboratory was redesignated as the (singular) National Institute of Health (NIH) by the Ransdell Act; in 1937, it absorbed the rest of the Division of Scientific Research, of which it was formerly part, and in 1938 it moved to its current campus in Bethesda, Maryland.
 In 1939, PHS as a whole was transferred from the Department of the Treasury into the new Federal Security Agency.
 In 1942, the Office of Malaria Control in War Areas was created, which in 1946 became the Communicable Disease Center, which would eventually become the Centers for Disease Control and Prevention.

 Beginning in the late 1920s and continuing through the New Deal era, a significant building campaign upgraded several marine hospitals into large, monumental buildings, in contrast with the smaller buildings common for the 19th-century buildings.
 PHS's headquarters were in the Butler Building, a converted mansion across the street from the United States Capitol, from 1891 until April 1929.
 It expanded into office space in Temporary Building C on the National Mall in July 1920, which became its temporary headquarters after the Butler Building was closed for demolition.
 In May 1933, the new Public Health Service Building opened on the National Mall.